tc4mpbell/trello-custom-field-sync-action/README.md

 # Trello Custom Field Sync Github Action

 Trello Custom Field Sync Github Action helps to keep your Trello board up-to-date with what is happening on github.
+Syncing will add (and remove unless settings tell otherwise) a custom field if there is not already one set.

 ## Prerequisites